 Adults can find similar benefits that Emily experienced since her first treatment in 2001.
-She has worked with clients with chronic pain, concussions, migraines, vertigo, PTSD, TMJ Disorder, stress and anxiety, and sleep disorders.
+The therapists she refers to above have worked with clients with chronic pain, concussions, migraines, vertigo, PTSD, TMJ Disorder, stress and anxiety, and sleep disorders.

 With people living longer, we are seeing more challenges with maintaining plasticity of the brain and its structures.
 Individuals and families are concerned with memory, Alzheimer’s Disease, and keeping a strong mind and body as we age.
 Studies are showing that maintaining the fluid movement through the brain aids in removing waste products that contribute to a decrease in mental clarity.
 They are also finding that lack of sleep is another major contributor, and there are many causes to one’s inability to sleep.
 Restrictions in the sinuses, repetitive thought patterns, stress and anxiety all contribute to an inability to sleep fully.
 Craniosacral therapy can assist in these challenges.